Saturday 19 October 2024

 Tuesday 28 May.
 Afternoon.
 Searching for pebble fossils on Penally Beach.

-So much work and so many more thoughts have been achieved during my current masters and very little has been shared.
-I'm still trying to break out of a hermit phase.
+So many thoughts have been achieved during my current masters and very little has been shared.
+I'm still trying to break out of that hermit phase.

 Saturday 22 June 2024